 PM2.5 areas that are currently using network-based travel models must continue to use them when calculating annual emission inventories.
 The guidance indicates that the interagency consultation process should be used to determine the appropriate approach to produce accurate annual inventories for a given nonattainment area.
 Whichever approach is chosen, that approach should be used consistently throughout the analysis for a given pollutant or precursor.
-The interagency consultation process should also be used to determine whether significant seasonal variations in the output of network-based travel models are expected and whether these variations would have a significant impact on PM2.5 emission estimates.
+The interagency consultations in the output of network-based travel models are expected and whether these variations would have a significant impact on PM2.5 emission estimates.